The Cost of App Design and Determining Factors

 Example: Asda supermarket chain.

-The app succeeded in having over 2 million mobile app downloads, 90% of the sales coming through the app while making it a convenient source.
+The app succeeded in having over 2 million mobile app downloads, with 90% of the sales coming through it while making it a convenient source.

-It can be summed up to have a powerful mobile app strategy, and it is essential to define your objective for the audience with the critical KPIs included.
+It can be summed up as having a powerful mobile app strategy, and it is essential to define your objective for the audience with the critical KPIs included.

-Which platform are you aiming to build your app for – iOS or Android or both.
+Which platform are you aiming to build your app for – iOS, Android, or both?

 If you choose to go with both, the cost is significantly higher.

-In general, companies design an iOS app first and then Android.
+In general, companies design an iOS app first and then an Android.

 That said, every organisation follows a different approach.

-Android apps need to be matched with varied formats and resolutions, while iOS has no such requirements.
+Android apps must be matched with varied formats and resolutions, while iOS has no such requirements.
 This perhaps increases the cost manifold.